alamuk/animals-useState-basic/README.md

-Note:
+#### Note:
-1. every time we do the specific event. its change the state. most important event we mostly used are:
+1. every time we do the specific event. its change the state. the most important event we mostly used are:
 - onclick = a user clicks on something in the same page - button/ image / text/ dragging
 - onChange = a user types in a text input

 2. handle/ callback function means this function automatically calls by another piece of code. means someone going to call it.

-3. name is not require same way but it is a Community convention.
+3. name is not requiring same way but it is a Community convention.

 4. plain elements = div/ button/ span and so on. we use the event system for a custom component as well. we pass it as a prop